Ocoee police officer suspect: Shot into home | WFTV

-ORANGE COUNTY, Fla. - The former Ocoee police officer accused of shooting into the wrong home while responding to a domestic disturbance call testified in court Thursday.
+ORANGE COUNTY, Fla. - An Ocoee police officer has been found guilty Thursday for shooting into the wrong home while responding to a domestic violence call.

-Carlos Anglero and Stephanie Roberts, who were officers at the time, said they were sent to the wrong home on Belhaven Falls Drive by dispatchers in February 2016.

 Related Headlines